 The pitch of your roof affects the amount of solar production and how the panels will be mounted to your roof.
 Pitch refers to the angle of your roof, and we can work with roofs from zero degrees (flat roof) to 45 degrees.
 Any steeper than 45 degrees is too steep for us to safely work on and it will cut down greatly on the amount of solar production possible.
-Many companies will disqualify homes with flat roofs due to the extra work required, but Namasté Solar will coordinate with roofers to make sure your home is warm and cozy after the installation.
+Many companies will disqualify homes with flat roofs due to the added work involved, but Namasté Solar will go the extra mile to coordinate with roofers to get you solar panels that will fit with your specific roofing needs.

 How old is your roof?